Housekeeping

 Bookable Housekeeping Cleaning Service

 Sometimes you may want a little bit of extra help.
-Our Housekeeping Team also offer a bookable cleaning service, prices are calculated depending on the time it will take to clean an area.
-Currently, we have three options: a bedroom clean, a bedroom and en-suite clean, and a studio clean.
+Our Housekeeping Team also offer a bookable cleaning service.

 Please use the booking form to book a timeslot and pay for your chosen service.